Alira-Coffman/Promineo-Front-End-Technologies/Introduction to Javascript/week2/Other/boolean.md

 # Boolean Question
 ### print the result of a is greater than b or b and c are greater than d.

-Print the result of <span style="background-color: yellow"> a is greater than b or </span> <span style="background-color: lightblue"> b and c are greater than d</span>
+Print the result of  **a is greater than b**  or  _b and c are greater than d_

 1. Highlight two statements.
-2. Statement one(yellow) Asks if a is greater than b. a > b
+2. Statement one(bold) Asks if a is greater than b. a > b
-3. Statement two (blue) Wants to see if b and c are greater than d.
+3. Statement two (italic) Wants to see if b and c are greater than d.
 So is b > d and c > d.
 4. Those two statements are or’d. a >b || ( b > d && c > d)

 There is a difference between <ins>a > b || b&& c > d</ins> vs <ins>(a > b || (b > d && c >d));</ins>